odoopbx/docs/docs/_sources/intro.rst.txt

 .. note::

-  The list of modules can be found here: :doc:`apps`.
+  The list of modules can be found in `addons repo <https://github.com/odoopbx/addons>`_

 The main module is named **Asterisk Plus** and it is inherited by all other OdooPBX modules.